PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-07 06:35:48
+Last updated: 2024-04-07 06:36:59
-Random Quote: We will take them before last night's beer turns to piss. - Chester Campbell
+Random Quote: All I know is, life is not a Nicholas Sparks novel. - Rue Bennett